InquisitorJax/build-utilities-commandline/readme.md

 1. Navigate in your terminal to the folder where you want to create the project
 1. All files will be compied relative to the folder you are in
+1. Run `bucli -n project` to create the new project
 1. You need to run `npm install` after the files are copied
 1. You also need to run `jspm install -y`
 1. After this you can compile your project using `bucli -c all` and run it in a webserver